-The specialists at Marina Del Rey Hospital possess the vast knowledge required to treat patients with conditions like yours.
-For a suprapubic cystostomy these specialists will use only the latest and the most advanced technology and techniques of treatment in order to improve the condition you are suffering from.
-Being a revolutionary procedure, at our facility in Los Angeles you will make the most important step in your recovery.
+The specialists at Cedars-Sinai Marina del Rey Hospital possess the vast knowledge required to treat patients with conditions like yours.
+For a suprapubic cystostomy, these specialists will use only the latest and the most advanced technology and techniques of treatment in order to improve the condition you are suffering from.
+Being a revolutionary procedure, at our facility in Los Angeles, you will make the most important step in your recovery.

 The procedure is also indicated if damage to the urethra needs to be avoided and if surgery should be done on the urethra or the surrounding structures.